jeromer/sqrible/README.md

 Problematic
 -----------

-Sqrible came out of the [frustation](https://github.com/jackc/pgx/issues/253) for working with [pgx](https://github.com/jackc/pgx) and [sqlx](https://github.com/jmoiron/sqlx).
+Sqrible came out of the [frustation](https://github.com/jackc/pgx/issues/253) of working with [pgx](https://github.com/jackc/pgx) and [sqlx](https://github.com/jmoiron/sqlx).

-I had to buid a [crappy bridge](https://github.com/jeromer/pgx/commit/5097a8100cb350853e1aa8bcf05787ff41c69216) which led to nowhere and this did not solve the problem that for every request pgx has to use Golang's reflection to map query results to struct fields.
+I had to buid a [crappy bridge](https://github.com/jeromer/pgx/commit/5097a8100cb350853e1aa8bcf05787ff41c69216) which led to nowhere and this did not solve the problem that for every request [sqlx](https://github.com/jmoiron/sqlx)has to use Golang's reflection to map query results to struct fields.

 This did not sound right.